Denis2054/Transformers-for-NLP-and-Computer-Vision-3rd-Edition/README.md

 This repo is continually updated and updgraded.
 Last update: April 29, 2024
-Look for 🐬 for bonus added notebooks!
+Look for 🐬 to explore new bonus notebooks!
 Look for 🎏 to find the latest updates such as OpenAI's latest gpt-4-turbo model and resolved issues.

 🚩If you see anything that doesn't work, raise an issue and we'll work on it!